Anwar0904/todo-app/README.md

 ## Technologies Used
 - PHP for backend logic
 - HTML/CSS for frontend
-- JSON for data storage
+- MySQL for data storage
 - Git for version control